Pride Month Marketing: From Riot to Retail

 Published:

-The marketing push in large part is to honor the 50th anniversary of the Stonewall uprising.
-Half a century later, Pride has evolved enormously that at times it seems more retail than riot.
+Some brands acknowledge the birth of Pride, starting as a riot/uprising at the Stonewall Inn in 1969, a bar located in the Greenwich Village neighborhood of Manhattan, New York, that served as a safe haven for the city’s gay, lesbian and transgender community.
+Over half a century later, Pride has evolved enormously, so much so that, at times, it seems more retail than riot.
 As little as ten years ago, many stores and brands were reluctant to show their support.
 Now, these same companies are clamoring for a piece of the rainbow pie.

-It’s important to remember that while Pride is a genuine celebration of and for the LGBTQ community, it’s also about fighting for acceptance and change around the world, including the 70+ countries across the globe were identifying as a member of the LGBTQ community is illegal.
+It’s important to remember that while Pride is a genuine celebration of and for the LGBTQ+ community, it’s also about fighting for acceptance and change around the world, including the 70+ countries across the globe where identifying as a member of the LGBTQ+ community is illegal.

 Other important questions to keep in mind: